vsbuffalo/slimdemes/README.md

 does not support gene flow (e.g. the migrations and pulses blocks in the deme specification), nor selfing/cloning rates.**

-Validation of a YAML demes file is done entirely through the [demes](https://popsim-consortium.github.io/demes-docs/latest/introduction.html) Python package.
+Validation and rescaling of a YAML demes file is done entirely through the [demes](https://popsim-consortium.github.io/demes-docs/latest/introduction.html) Python package.
 This is, in my view, a cleaner way to interface SLiM with demes, since SLiM does not have native YAML parsing and requires that demes